rafk-os/Remote-Battleship-Game/BGP.md

 ### SHOT XY

-After receive ``` YOUR TURN ``` communicate player have to send ``` SHOT XY ``` messege where X is a letter from range A-J and Y is a number from range 0-9.
+After receive ``` YOUR TURN ``` communicate player that want to play has to send ``` SHOT XY ``` messege where X is a letter from range A-J that mean position on x axis and Y is a number from range 0-9 that means position on y axis.
 Pair of parameters are coordinates that symbolize position on map.
 After using this command player can get messeges like: /

 ``` HIT ``` - ship was hit